 Tips for a happy hike

-Our state parks have hundreds of miles of trails ranging from easy loops to challenging climbs, assuring an enjoyable experience for the whole family.
-But before you head out, here are a few things to keep in mind:
+Our state parks have hundreds of miles of trails ranging from easy loops to challenging climbs.
+Before you head out, here are a few things to keep in mind:

-- Dress accordingly—usually a light jacket will do—and wear comfortable shoes.
+- Dress accordingly.
+Bring a light jacket or dress in layers.
+And don’t forget to wear comfortable shoes.

-- Bring along water, snacks, a camera (You don’t want to miss out on that perfect shot!), and don’t forget to pick up a trail map at the park office.
+- Bring along water and snacks.
+Bring a camera or use your smartphone to take photos along the trail.
+And don’t forget to pick up a trail map at the park office.